funnbot/deya_notes/Game loops.md

 # Game loops

-Enjoy idle conversation and building relationships with npcs, potentially even romantic relationships : loop: talk to npc->learn more about them-> become friends or romantic
+Enjoy idle conversation and building relationships with npcs, potentially even romantic relationships : loop: talk to npc->learn more about them-> become friends or romantically inclined

 In here write down your game loops.
 What does your player do moment by moment?